christopher5106/christopher5106.github.io/_posts/2015-03-17-deployment-from-your-pc-to-your-cloud-best-practice.markdown

 Keywords : continous deployment, AWS, Virtual machines, GIT, IaaC (Infrastructure as a Code), DevOps

+*NB: this article is a bit outdated.
+Have a look at [my new one](http://christopher5106.github.io/continous/deployment/2016/05/02/deploy-instantly-from-your-host-to-AWS-EC2-and-Google-Cloud-with-kubernetes.html).*

 You'd like to automatize your build, on any machine (your PC, your cloud servers or any server), with a very simple and clean way to do it ?

 Here are my best practices I developed using deployment technologies.